paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/internal-assessment.md

 The new IA guide contains a 40 page chapter for the Internal Assessment.
 For each of the 5 criteria, it includes:

-* The official IB assessment criteria text
+* IB assessment criteria statements
 * Top tips
 * Common mistakes
-* Exemplar samples based on real student IA's (separate to the IB authored samples)
+* Exemplar samples from real student IA's, re-worked for the new syllabus (separate to the IB authored samples)
 * Detailed checklists

 Those who found my guide to the IA for the previous syllabus useful, should find the chapter in the Hachette textbook very helpful for navigating the new IA.

 ## Sample IAs

 The following are the offical sample IA's published by the IBO for the new course.
-They have been marked by IB moderators with comments provided.
+They have been marked by IB moderators with comments provided but are subject to the following fine-print from the IB:

+_Although the examples have been standardized by experienced Diploma Programme (DP) computer science teachers, these example computational solutions, their marks and examiner comments are for guidance only.
+They are not definitive and have not been generated through the International Baccalaureate's (IB) process of standardization.
+These examples will be replaced with authentic examination examples following first assessment in 2027._

 * Example 1: Birthday card generator (24/30)
 * Example 2: Quiz game (17/30)